genkiinstruments/genkiinstruments.github.io/src/content/docs/general/FAQ/wave-for-work.md

 ### What is your return policy?

 We have a 30 day no-hassle return policy.
-Please let us know about the return at wave@genkiinstruments.com, and ship your order to Genki Instruments ehf., Klapparstigur 25-27, 101 Reykjavik, Iceland.
+Please let us know about the return [via email](mailto:wave@genkiinstruments.com)., and ship your order to Genki Instruments ehf., Klapparstigur 25-27, 101 Reykjavik, Iceland.